top of page

 ABOUT

-Ruth is a Sensory Anthropologist who works in different mediums to explore the experiences and expressions of people's everyday lives.
-Ruth has been a lecturer for 9 years and is now developing a course to support Neurodivergent students at Uni (due out in Feb 2025) as well as other projects.
-Her work is multi-layered multi-media - including digital animation, sculpture, soundscapes, experimental film and digital collage an has used experimental research methods to understand peoples lived experiences.
+Her research work is multi-layered multi-media - including digital animation, sculpture, soundscapes, experimental film and digital collage an has used experimental research methods to understand peoples lived experiences.
 She was on the Sonia Gray series 'No Such Thing As Normal' discussing dyslexia based on her research.

 In 2024 Ruth won the 'Sam Taylor-Alexander Researcher Prize for Ethic's and Engagement within Anthropology' for her work in neurodivergence.